Great Basin National Park

 Ready to hit the road?
 Get your hands on a Great Basin map before your visit.
 Great Basin National Park is huge, with plenty of fascinating features in the heart of the park, but with many more in farther-flung corners on a network of routes.
 The terrain surrounding the park is rugged and wild, with many roads both unsuitable for certain vehicles and also prone to seasonal closures.

-Stargazing at Great Basin National Park
+Stargazing at Great Basin in Nevada

 Discover why “Half the Park is After Dark.”
-Designated an International Dark Sky Park by the International Dark Sky Association—a rare and coveted title—stargazing in Great Basin National Park is home to what astronomers call some of the last true dark night skies in the United States.
-In fact, the skies here are so dark, that scientists have begun referring to them as an “endangered resource,” not only because of the park’s true darkness, but also because of how quiet it is here.
+Designated an International Dark Sky Park by DarkSky—a rare and coveted title—stargazing in Great Basin National Park is home to what astronomers call some of the last true dark night skies in the United States.

-Great Basin National Park is also part of the Night Skies Program within the National Park System, which only a handful of national parks qualify for.
-Best yet, the park recently unveiled an observatory.
-For now, the observatory is closed to the public, but it remains part of an astronomically sized research study that will provide new data about our own galaxy and beyond.
 Whether or not you’ve experienced true darkness before, or you pride yourself as a Great Basin astronomy hobbyist, the night skies here are sure to impress.
 During most summer nights, the Milky Way is visible to the naked eye—as are thousands of constellations, planets, nebulas, and entire galaxies.

 Travel Nevada Pro Tip